 Even so, CVS before 10 completed weeks of pregnancy is now not recommended.
-This is because of the theoretical risk that a temporary interruption to the supply of blood to the baby when the placental cells are taken may lead to limb and other defects.
-It is also because of the fact that CVS is more difficult to carry out at this stage of pregnancy.
+This is also because of the fact that CVS is more difficult to carry out at this stage of pregnancy.

 Rhesus disease in the developing baby

-If your blood group is rhesus negative and the baby's blood group is rhesus positive, there is a risk that you may develop antibodies against the baby's blood cells after CVS.
+If your blood group is rhesus negative and the baby's blood group is rhesus positive, there is a risk that you may develop small proteins called antibodies against the baby's blood cells after CVS.
 These antibodies can attack the red blood cells of the baby, a condition called rhesus disease.
-This can vary from being a mild condition to very serious one.
-Therefore, if you are rhesus negative, you will be advised to have a special injection with anti-D immunoglobulin to help to prevent this.
+So, if you are rhesus negative, you will be advised to have an injection with anti-D immunoglobulin after CVS so as to help to prevent this.

 How can I expect to feel after chorionic villus sampling?

 The procedure itself can be a little painful.
 Many women describe the discomfort as being a bit like period pain.
 Some describe having a transcervical CVS as feeling a bit like having a cervical smear test.